OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-10.md

 ## 1 Corinthians 10:26

-For the earth is the Lord’s, and everything in it.
+For the earth and everything in it belong to the Lord.

 ## 1 Corinthians 10:27